linkedin/ControlLLM/README.md

     # fsdp_config: str = "/home/jobuser/controlllm/configs/fsdp.json"
 ```

-Note: for multi-node training, double check three configs for number of nodes and make sure they are consistent before "mldev run", here is an example for training with 4 nodes.
+Note: for multi-node training, double check three configs for number of nodes and make sure they are consistent with step 1, here is an example for training with 4 nodes.

 - go to /home/jobuser/controlllm/configs/fsdp.py, double check "replica_group_size"
 ```bash